VarunM24/data-science-portfolio/Python/Practice/Bakery/README.md

  required using printBakeryReceipt function.

  # Instructions to Run
  There are no special instructions required.
-Just run all in jupyter using Python 3.
+Just run all  cells in jupyter using Python 3.

  # Github Render issue
  Incase Github does not render Jupyter file use the following link to view :